spawnmarvel/azure-sc-900/README_nutshell.md

 https://learn.microsoft.com/en-us/training/modules/describe-security-capabilities-of-azure-sentinel/2-define-concepts-of-siem-soar

+Defender for Office 36

-Defender for Office 365 safeguards against malicious threats posed by email messages, links (URLs), and collaboration tools, including Microsoft Teams, SharePoint Online, OneDrive for Business, and other Office clients.
+* Defender for Office 365 safeguards against malicious threats posed by email messages, links (URLs), and collaboration tools, including Microsoft Teams, SharePoint Online, OneDrive for Business, and other Office clients.

+Zero Trust

-Zero Trust assumes breach, and that all networks are open and untrusted.
+* Zero Trust assumes breach, and that all networks are open and untrusted.

-The Zero Trust model has three guiding principles which are verify explicitly, least privilege access, and assume breach.
+* The Zero Trust model has three guiding principles which are verify explicitly, least privilege access, and assume breach.

+Microsoft Entra ID

-Microsoft Entra ID can be used without the need for domain controller servers.
+* Microsoft Entra ID can be used without the need for domain controller servers.
 Active Directory requires virtual machines or physical servers running Active Directory.
 Google and Facebook identity requires federation.